 It helps team members stay organized and consistent in their day-to-day work, even outside of sales opportunities.

-Flow Projects with a User Parent Type have access to process fields and user-related data.
+Flow Projects with a User Parent Type have access to:

 For Flow Processes with the User Parent Type, a setting in the Process Settings allows you to automatically grant view access to the assigned Parent User.